Tangents (band)

 Tangents is an Australian band, currently signed to Temporary Residence Limited.
 Their music incorporates elements of jazz, free improvisation, post-rock, and electronic music.

-Tangents was founded in 2010, and the group released its first album, I, in 2013; the record was produced by Chicago-based producer Casey Rice.
+Tangents was founded in 2010, and the group released its first album, I, in 2013; the record was mastered by Chicago-based producer Casey Rice.
 After touring with Mono in 2015, they signed with Temporary Residence and released their second album Stateless with the label in mid-2016.
 While I was largely recorded live in the studio, Stateless was put together from improvisations that were digitally manipulated and then put together.